tylerbcrawford/deepgram-subtitles/README.md

 - **Redis** - Message queue and result backend
 - **Shared Core** - Same transcription logic as CLI tool

 Both CLI and Web UI can run simultaneously on the same media directory.
-SRT files are created next to video files, accessible to both Plex/Jellyfin and the Web UI.
+Properly tagged `.eng.srt` files are created next to video files, automatically recognized by Plex, Jellyfin, and other media servers.

 ### Example Workflows